 (4-YEAR UNIVERSITY, BOOTCAMP OR COMMUNITY COLLEGE)

 It is not easy going back to school once you hit a certain age, however more and more people are going back to earn professional certifications or finish that Bachelor’s Degree they never quite earned.
 Having at least a four-year degree these days is the equivalent of what a high school diploma was 20 years ago – it is the base minimum education required to obtain a decent paying job.
+Well, with the exception of a few extraordinary people like Steve Jobs, Michael Dell, Bill Gates and Mark Zuckerberg who dropped out of college and still managed to become billionaires.
+But, let’s face it, most of us will never be these people.
 Just like a high school diploma was never really enough education to get you a higher paid position, the BA alone is not enough to move up the ranks at a corporate job.
 So, what are most people doing to supplement education and stand out?
 A PhD seems quite excessive, unless you plan on becoming a professor.
 And while an MA is guaranteed to earn you a higher paycheck in some professions like the educational field, it is virtually worthless in others.
 An MS may take you a bit further in the business world, but it is the professional certifications that most businesses are looking for.
 So, unless you are going back to school to become a doctor, lawyer, teacher or professor you are better served spending your time and money by earning professional certifications.

 You may ask what this entails.
 Well, some professional certifications can be earned by simply taking a test.
 Often times these tests have prep courses associated with them that should be included in the calculation of time and cost to obtain the certification.
 Other certifications are earned at the end of a series of courses taken, such as in a community college certification program.
 And yet other certifications can be acquired by partaking in a Bootcamp.